Junos: IS-IS Study Notes, Part 1 – For Juniper’s JNCIS-SP and JNCIS-ENT Exams

 It was a unique experience: as I clicked submit on the final question, the exam centre staff burst in with cake and balloons to celebrate my victory.
 They’d printed a 10 x 3 banner saying “WELL DONE CHRIS, YOU HERO!” next to a big photo of my face, which required no photoshopping due to my traditionally handsome Hollywood looks.
 It was very kind of them – though considering that I was still in the exam room at the time, it was also clearly a direct breach of their own strict exam-condition rules.
 As such, everyone else in the room had their tests immediately null and void.

-Anyway.
-I love sharing knowledge with you all, so these next few post are all about, an important protocol for the exam, ISIS.
-Which I prefer to write as IS-IS, and pronounce as “Ai Ess Ai Ess”.
+That’s why I’ve made this series of blog posts, to help you to learn about this brilliant protocol that I prefer to write as IS-IS, and pronounce as “Ai Ess Ai Ess”.
 You know: on account of ISIS.
 Gosh darn it, they ruin everything!!
 Anyway, let’s not let global terrorism stop us from learning about a sweet way to advertise prefixes within your network.

 - In this first post we’ll talk generally about how IS-IS works.
-We’ll compare it to OSPF; we’ll talk about Level 1 and Level 2; we’ll explain the addressing system; and we’ll look at a basic config.
+We’ll compare it to OSPF; we’ll talk about what the h*ck (heck) Level 1 and Level 2; we’ll explain the addressing system; and we’ll look at a basic config.
 It’s the start of your new love affair with a cool protocol!

-- In Part 3 I’m going to explain the idea of IS-IS areas.
+- Hey guess what: in Part 4 I’m going to explain the idea of IS-IS areas.
 This doesn’t mean the same thing as an OSPF area, and it’s a little bit tricky to understand at first, but don’t worry: I’m very good at explaining things.
 You’re welcome!

-- And finally, in Part 4 I’ll be showing you how to verify that IS-IS is up, how to troubleshoot it, and how to read the IS-IS database.
+- And finally, in the fifth and final part I’ll be showing you how to verify that IS-IS is up, how to troubleshoot it, and how to read the IS-IS database.
 And as a bonus, if you’re well behaved, I’ll even tell you the secret to eternal youth and happiness.
 Wow!

-In total, these four posts will take you about 45 minutes to read.
-In the grand scheme of things, that’s not very much of your time to give up in exchange for becoming a master of a brand new protocol, right?
-So let’s do it!
+In total, these posts will take you about an hour to read.
+In the grand scheme of things, that’s really not very much of your time to give up in exchange for becoming a master of a brand new protocol, right?